-Article 12
+Article 13

-Programmes
+Member State’s programmes

-1. Each Member State shall ensure that the priorities addressed in its programme are consistent with, and respond to, the Union priorities and challenges in the area of security and are fully in line with the relevant Union acquis and agreed Union priorities.
-In defining the priorities of their programmes Member States shall ensure that the implementation measures set out in Annex II are adequately addressed.
+1. Each Member State shall ensure that the priorities addressed in its programmes are consistent with and respond to Union priorities and challenges in the area of security and are fully in accordance with the relevant Union acquis and agreed Union priorities.
+In defining the priorities of their programmes, Member States shall ensure that the implementation measures referred to in Annex II are adequately addressed in their programmes.

-The Commission shall assess the programmes in accordance with Article 18 of Regulation [XXXX/XX] [CPR].
+The Commission shall assess the Member State’s programmes in accordance with Article 23 of the Common Provisions Regulation for 2021-2027.

-1 b.
-In that regard, and without prejudice to paragraph 1c below, Member States shall allocate:
+2. For the purposes of paragraph 1, and without prejudice to paragraph 3 of this Article, each Member State shall allocate:

-a) a minimum of 10% of their allocated resources to the specific objective referred to in point (a) of paragraph 2 of Article 3; and
+a) a minimum of 10% of the resources allocated under Article 10(1) to the specific objective referred to in point (a) of Article 3(2); and

-b) a minimum of 10% of their allocated resources to the specific objective referred to in point (b) of paragraph 2 of Article 3.
+b) a minimum of 10% of the resources allocated under Article 10(1) to the specific objective referred to in point (b) of Article 3(2).

-1 c.
-Member States may depart from the minimum percentages only where a detailed explanation is included in the programme as to why allocating resources below this level does not jeopardise the achievement of the objective.
+3. A Member State may allocate less than the minimum percentages referred to in paragraph 2 only if it provides a detailed explanation in the programme as to why allocating resources below that level would not jeopardise the achievement of the relevant objective.

-2. The Commission shall ensure that the knowledge and expertise of the relevant decentralised agencies are taken into account in the development of the Member States’ programmes at an early stage.
+4. The Commission shall ensure that the knowledge and expertise of the relevant Union bodies, offices and agencies are taken into account, at an early stage and in a timely manner, in the development of the Member States’ programmes.

-2a.
-In order to avoid overlaps, Member States shall consult relevant agencies on the design of their actions, in particular when implementing EU policy cycle operational actions or actions coordinated by the Joint Cybercrime Action Taskforce (J-CAT), and on the design of training activities.
+5. In order to avoid overlaps, Member States shall consult the relevant Union bodies, offices and agencies on the design of their actions, in particular when implementing EU policy cycle operational actions or actions coordinated by the Joint Cybercrime Action Taskforce (J-CAT), and on the design of training activities.

-3. The Commission may associate relevant decentralised agencies, where appropriate, in the monitoring and evaluation tasks as specified in Section 5, in particular in view of ensuring that the actions implemented with the support of the Fund are compliant with the relevant Union acquis and agreed Union priorities.
+6. The Commission may involve, where appropriate, relevant Union bodies, offices and agencies in the monitoring and evaluation tasks specified in Section 5, in particular with a view to ensuring that the actions implemented with the support of the Fund are compliant with the relevant Union acquis and agreed Union priorities.

-4. A maximum of 35 % of the allocation of a Member State programme may be used for the purchase of equipment, means of transport or the construction of security-relevant facilities.
+7. A maximum of 35 % of the allocation of a Member State’s programme may be used for the purchase of equipment, means of transport or the construction of security-relevant facilities.
 This ceiling may be exceeded only in duly justified cases.

-5. In their programmes, Member States shall give priority to addressing:
+8. In their programmes, Member States shall give priority to addressing:

-5(a).
-Union priorities and acquis in the area of security in particular the efficient exchange of relevant and accurate information and the implementation of the components of the framework for interoperability of EU information Systems;
+(a) Agreed Union priorities and the acquis in the area of security, in particular the efficient exchange of relevant and accurate information and the implementation of the components of the framework for interoperability of EU information Systems;

-(b) recommendations with financial implications made in the framework of Regulation (EU) No 1053/2013 and falling within the scope of this Regulation;
+(b) recommendations with financial implications made within the framework of Regulation (EU) No 1053/2013 and falling within the scope of this Regulation;

 (c) country-specific deficiencies with financial implications identified in the framework of needs assessments such as European Semester recommendations in the area of corruption.

-6. Where necessary, the programme in question shall be amended to take into account the recommendations referred to in paragraph 5.
-Depending on the impact of the adjustment, the revised programme shall be approved by the Commission in line with the procedures set out Article 19 of the [CPR regulation].
+9. Where necessary, the Member States’ programme in question shall be amended in accordance with Article 24 of the Common Provisions Regulation for 2021-2027 to take into account the recommendations referred to in point (b) of paragraph 8 of this Article.

-7. Member States shall pursue in particular the actions listed in Annex IV.
-In the event of unforeseen or new circumstances or to ensure the effective implementation of funding, the Commission shall be empowered to adopt delegated acts in accordance with Article 28 to amend Annex IV.
+10. Member States shall in particular pursue the actions listed in Annex IV in the programmes.
+To address unforeseen or new circumstances and to ensure the effective implementation of funding, the Commission is empowered to adopt delegated acts in accordance with Article 32 to amend the list of actions eligible for higher co-financing rates in Annex IV.